otrv4/otrv4/otrv4.md

 Type 2: SMP Message 1
-  The value represents the initial message of the Socialist Millionaires' Protocol (SMP), described below (in Socialist Millionaires Protocol (SMP)).
+  The value represents the initial message of the Socialist Millionaires' Protocol (SMP).
 Note that this represents TLV type 1 and 7 from OTRv3.

 Type 3: SMP Message 2
   The value represents the second message in an instance of the SMP.